openneuropet/petdicoms/README.md

 Copenhagen University Hospital Rigshospitalet. https://doi.org/10.70883/igqp1334
 ```

-Dicoms are hosted here to make importing into CI easier with the use of GIT submodules, someday Github may frown on this repo full of compressed files, but until then they will live here.
+Someday Github may frown on this repo full of compressed files, but until then they will live here.

+## License

-Licencse: CC-BY 4.0
+CC-BY 4.0